 Imbalances in the hips or feet

 Along similar lines, imbalances in the strength or function of the hips and feet can cause changes in posture.
-These compensations will lead to the effects of posture described above.
+These compensations have the potential to create the postural effects described above.

 Risk factors for diastasis recti